 Unlike conventional software development kits that abstract away low-level decisions, Substrate grants developers fine-grain control over the underlying implementation.
 This approach fosters high-performance, modular applications.
 At the same time, it also demands increased attention from developers.
 With great power comes great responsibility.

 Indeed, Substrate developers have to exercise incredible caution.
 The bare-metal control that they maintain over the runtime logic introduces new attack vectors.
 In the context of blockchains, the cost of bugs scale with the amount of capital secured by the application.
 Likewise, developers should generally abide by a few rules when building with Substrate.
 These rules may not hold in every situation; Substrate offers optimization in context.

 Each of the recipes in this section are oriented around increasing

-Modules should be relatively independent pieces of code; if your module is tied to many other modules, it should be a smart contract.
+Pallets should be relatively independent pieces of code; if your pallet is tied to many other pallets, it should be a smart contract.
 See the substrate-contracts-workshop for more details with respect to smart contract programming on Substrate.
 Also, use traits for abstracting shared behavior.

 It should not be possible for your code to panic after storage changes.
 Poor error handling in Substrate can brick the blockchain, rendering it useless thereafter.
 With this in mind, it is very important to structure code according to declarative, condition-oriented design patterns.